Skip to Content

 Within a server, relative (and not absolute) links must be used in order to make documents and collections portable.
 Begin your link at the root of the server.
 For example:

-Express as: <A HREF="/pubs/fs/nlm.html"></A>
+Express as: <a href="/pubs/fs/nlm.html"></a>

-Not as: <A HREF="http://www.nlm.nih.gov/pubs/fs/nlm.html"></A>.
+Not as: <a href="//www.nlm.nih.gov/pubs/fs/nlm.html"></a>.

 5. Policy